tbeaux18/comp483_miniproject/README.md

   * **cuffnorm will fail, there is a sorting error that is unresolved**

-Explain how to run the automated tests for this system

 ## Running the wrapper

-After cloning the repository, run the `run_wrapper.py` command with the arguments as specified above under **Main Application Arguments**
+After cloning the repository, run the `run_wrapper.py` command with the arguments as specified above under **Main Application Arguments**.

+Pipeline will take roughly 12-24 hours in total to run depending on threading.

+Place the 2 input files in the same direcotry as the `run_wrapper.py` script.

 The following file tree will be present in the directory during and after running.
   * README.md
+  * USER_DESIGNATED_FTP_INPUT_FILE.TXT
+  * USER_DESIGNATED_SRA_INPUT_FILE.TXT
   * run_wrapper.py
   * ./test_data
     * ftp_input.txt